mohd-mustufa/Netflix-GPT/README.md

 **JavaScript and React:** For the dynamic and interactive components.
 **Firebase:** For user authentication, data storage and hosting.
 **Redux:** For state management.
-**TMDB APIs:** For fetching movie and TV series data.
+**TMDB and GPT APIs:** For fetching movie and TV series data.
 The GptSearch feature utilizes Gpt APIs for the AI-powered recommendations.
 **React Router:** Navigation within the app is managed using `react-router-dom` for a smooth user experience.

 ## Usage